Snowdrop Flower Meaning, Spiritual Symbolism, Color Meaning & More

 Christianity

-In Christianity, a sympathetic angel introduced the snowdrop to Adam and Eve.
-Such after expulsion from the Garden of Eden for partaking of the forbidden fruit.
+• An angel introduced snowdrops to Adam and Eve after their expulsion from the Garden of Eden.

 Greek Mythology

-In more recent history, the snowdrop was a symbol of hope and sorrow in Scotland after the Dunblane massacre.
+• In more recent history, snowdrops were a symbol of hope and sorrow in Scotland after the Dunblane massacre.

 RELATED: Sweet Pea Flower Meaning, Spiritual Symbolism, Color Meaning & More